SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 ```
 Here we define the API version, w**hich in this case, is related to the serverless API of Kyma.
 The following information determines Kyma to the provision of the new service:
 - metadata containing the name of the new service, labels, and app selector
-- Specs contain the core information to create this new service.
+- Specs include the core information to create this new service.
 The source uses javascript with the syntax of Node.js programming language.
 Declare any external library that your code consumes into the deps section.
 This example does not call any external library, but use a descriptor declaration for the service, as a good practice for documentation
 - resources and scaling are applied to the Kyma provisioning and allows Kyma to limit resource utilization

 As you can see, the source code used in this Serverless function is the same previously implemented on the web app, but now is exposed as a service and reusable.
 Let's deploy the service.

-Create the new resources using the following commands that defined the namespace devktoberfest:
+Create new resources using the following commands that defined the namespace devktoberfest:

 ```
 kubectl apply -f deployment.yaml -n devktoberfest
 ```

 Kyma will provision a new Pod containing your function.
-To monitor the state of the new service you can use the following kubectl command:
+To monitor the state of the new service, you can use the following kubectl command:

 ```
 kubectl get functions number-generator-service -n devktoberfest